ManideepPaisa/ToDoList/README.md

-# Task Master: Your Personal To-Do List
+# Task Manager: Personal To-Do List

 Task Master is a responsive web application that helps you manage your daily tasks efficiently.
 With a clean, intuitive interface and smooth user experience, Task Master makes it easy to keep track of your to-do items.